 - The EgestConfiguration.mode property shall be set to PULL, indicating that a pull-based protocol is used.

-- The EgestConfiguration.baseURL property shall be set by the 5GMSu AF to the base URL on the 5GMSu AS where it will publish media segments, presentation manifests and metadata for retrieval by the 5GMSu Application Provider at reference point M2u.
+- The EgestConfiguration.baseURL property shall be set by the 5GMSu AF to the base URL on the 5GMSu AS where it will publish media segments, presentation manifests and metadata for retrieval by the 5GMSu Application Provider at reference point M2u or by an upstream 5GMSu AS at reference point M10u.

 - The EgestConfiguration.entryPoint.relativePath property shall point at a Media Entry Point document below this base URL, as specified in table 8.9.3.1-1 of TS 26.510 [56], and may indicate the use of HTTPS [30].
-This document describes the location of media content and associated metadata exposed by the 5GMSu AS at reference point M2u which are expected to be pulled by the 5GMSu Application Provider.
+This document describes the location of media content and associated metadata exposed by the 5GMSu AS at reference point M2u or M10u which are expected to be pulled by the 5GMSu Application Provider or by an upstream 5GMSu AS respectively.

 In the absence of content preparation, the 5GMSu AS shall publish media resources by replacing the prefix ContributionConfiguration.baseURL of its URL at M4u with that of the corresponding EgestConfiguration.baseURL.